-In one of 2018’s most important trademark and copyright litigation judgments, Young Basile’s Chicago office won a landmark $8.6 million judgment for plaintiff client MonRos International and its ANESTHESIA® brand contact lens business (www.anesthesialenses.com) in an intellectual property infringement case filed in the District Court for the Northern District of Illinois in Chicago.
-The Court also issued a permanent injunction against the opposing defendants from using our client’s trademarks and copyrighted packaging artwork.
+The Chicago office of Young Basile won an $8.6 million judgment for client Monros International in a trademark and copyright infringement case before the federal district court in Chicago involving Monros’ ANESTHESIA® brand contact lens business (www.anesthesialenses.com).
+The Court also issued a permanent injunction against the defendants from using our client’s trademarks and copyrighted packaging artwork.

 The Young Basile Chicago office filed the case in late 2017 against Anesthesia USA, Inc., and its principal, Nedal Alwawi.
 Young Basile attorneys Kayvon Pourmirzaie, of our Palo Alto office, was lead corporate counsel and Thomas Arden and Nicholas Kurk, of our Chicago office, argued the case.

 Mr. Alwawi had set up a website on behalf of the client for the sale of MonRos International’s ANESTHESIA contact lens products in the United States.
 He also secured two U.S. registrations of the ANESTHESIA trademark, presumably for MonRos International’s benefit.
 However, the defendants registered the trademarks in the name of the corporate defendant in the U.S., as well as in several overseas registrations.
 Mr. Alwawi also registered the website domain name in his corporate entity’s name.
 When MonRos International requested the name and registrations be transferred, the defendants refused and began independently using the ANESTHESIA trademark and other trademarks created and first used by MonRos International.
 They also copied MonRos International’s packaging artwork for the sale of their own fake version of the contact lenses.
 Young Basile moved for a temporary restraining order and preliminary injunction, which were granted in October and late December of 2017.